 Lones W. Wigger Technical Library Objective

-NASSA’s mission is to help promote Silhouette competition.
-Providing valuable technical training material to help our silhouette community is therefore one of our top priorities.
+NASSA’s mission is to help promote Rifle Silhouette competition.
+Providing valuable technical training material to help our Rifle Silhouette community is therefore one of our top priorities.
 We intend to significantly focus on developing The Lones Wigger Technical Library over time so that it becomes an indispensable reference source.

 Whether you are a new shooter, trying to break into AAA/Master Class or training to excel to the top of your game, hopefully you will find something within this library to help you in your journey.
 If excelling in this sport was easy, the journey would not be worth it.

-A critical role of NASSA is to help develop the shooting skillsets of our shooting community.
-One of the most effective ways we can do that is to tap into the knowledge of our Silhouette gunsmiths, our master shooters and our industry partners and disburse technical information through our NASSA Blog Program.
+A critical role of NASSA is to help develop the Rifle Silhouette shooting skillsets within our shooting community.
+One of the most effective ways we can do that is to tap into the knowledge of our Rifle Silhouette gunsmiths, our Master Shooters and our Industry Partners and disburse this technical information through our NASSA Blog Program.
 This will include both regular and guest authors with relevant knowledge in the (6) categories of Inspiration, The Mental Game, The Physical Game, Rifles & Sights, Ammo & Ballistics and At the Range.

 NASSA Blog Benefits: